ahlyf/FocusTutor/README.md

 # FocusTutor
-A application to help students with little motivation or focus get work done.
-(WIP)
+An application to aid students in studying [WIP]